jaredly/j2/nore/Roadmap.md

 	- [ ] if you do something else ...
 		like binops eventually, or also fn call suffixes I guess. this'll probably be bespoke until it's not? idk
+- [ ] autocompleteeeeete
+	- need to seed the context with some globals

 ## Ok more selection